Kindergarten Registration is OPEN!

 Agency transition

-An SFRS will help students who may spend time in a specialized program, such as the Buehrle Alternative School, transition into the new program and, when appropriate, transition back into their home schools.
+A social worker will help students who may spend time in a specialized program, such as the Buehrle Alternative School, transition into the new program and, when appropriate, transition back into their home schools.

 They serve entire families.
 These professionals are not just in the schools to meet student needs.
 They want to know your personal and family goals.
 They are here to make your entire family a success!

-Contact the SFRS at your child's school
+Contact the social worker at your child's school

 • Please explain in what way you would like assistance from your child's SFRS.